My friends and family that know me well, know much about my struggle with the metabolic disorder, hypothyroidism, and thyroid disease.

 Your thyroid is a butterfly-shaped gland in the front middle of your neck that secretes hormones, specifically T-4 (or thyroxine), among others.
 These hormones influence your metabolism, overall growth, and development, as well as your body temperature.
 There are two types of thyroid malfunction:

-- Hyperthyroidism is the increased (high) production of thyroid hormones, including T-4.
+- the increased (high) production of thyroid hormones, including T-4.
 Often individuals with hyperthyroidism have a very fast metabolism, are underweight, often warm/hot to the touch, have an increased heart rate and may even feel nervous or jittery.

 Both of these diseases MUST be controlled with medicine for your body to function normally and the only way for you to find out if you have either is to get a blood test administered by your doctor’s office.